dflick-pivotal/sentimentr-release/README.md

 - You can extend and change the sentimentr-release (jobs, src, packages, templates, ...)
 - You could create a bosh developer sentimentr-release, upload and deploy it for example.
 	- bosh -n create release --force && bosh -n upload release && bosh -n deploy
-- note: you need to have maven and a jdk on your machine
+- Note: you need to have maven and a jdk on your machine

 #Extend the sentimentr-tile
 Once you finsihed working on your release, you can create a *.pivotal file containing your ops manager tile.
 - Execute: bosh create release --with-tarball --force
 	- this creates a developer release manifest and a developer release tarball
 - Edit the sentimentr-tile.yml (here is some [documentation](http://docs.pivotal.io/pivotalcf/packaging/))
 	- Change the release file and version ==> ex. on my machine '8+dev.2'

 releases:
   - name: sentimentr-release
     file: sentimentr-release-8.tgz